MicrosoftDocs/dataexplorer-docs/kusto/api/connection-strings/storage-connection-strings.md

 ---
 title:  Storage connection strings
-description: This article describes storage connection strings in Azure Data Explorer. ms.reviewer: shanisolomon ms.topic: reference ms.date: 07/13/2023
+description: This article describes storage connection strings. ms.reviewer: shanisolomon ms.topic: reference ms.date: 06/20/2024
 ---
 # Storage connection strings

-Azure Data Explorer can interact with external storage services.
+The kusto service can interact with external storage services.
 For example, you can [create an Azure Storage external tables](../../management/external-tables-azure-storage.md) in order to query data stored on external storages.

 The following types of external storage are supported: